SYST 2101. Cardiovascular System. (3.5 Credit Hours)

 SYST 2201.
 Clinical System I: Cardio/Pulmonary.
 (4 Credit Hours)

-This course is designed to enable the student to progress from the basic sciences previously taught in this area to the appropriate level of clinical knowledge necessary for the practicing podiatrist.
+This course is designed to enable the student to progress from the basic sciences previously taught in this area to the appropriate level of clinical knowledge necessary to understand the pathology and treatment options for cardiovascular and pulmonary conditions.
 The course provides the necessary information through didactic and workshop forums to allow students to recognize both normal and abnormal function of the heart, lungs and the combined cardio/pulmonary system.
 Cardiovascular and pulmonary system overviews of pathology, diagnosis and management of the patient in both office and hospital settings are presented.
 The first portion of the course concentrates on the cardiovascular system, diseases and diagnosis.
 The last portion concentrates on the respiratory system, diseases and diagnostic methods.
 Diagnosis and management of the patient in both the office and the hospital are considered in the lectures presented.

 SYST 2205.
 Clinical System IV: Neph/GI/Nutrition.
 (3.5 Credit Hours)

-The Nephrology section of this course provides a description of the structure and function of the renal system and of the interrelations of the renal system with other systems.
+The Nephrology component of this course provides a description of the structure and function of the renal system and of the interrelations of the renal system with other systems.
 Common renal diseases are discussed with emphasis on podiatric manifestations.
-The Gastrointestinal section introduces the podiatric medical student to the principles of history taking and physical examination of patients with gastrointestinal disorders with emphasis on podiatric manifestations related to the gastrointestinal system.
-The nutritional system portion of the course reviews the macro and micronutrient components of the typical American diet and the relationship between these and the maintenance of health and the prevention/treatment of the diseases that are relevant to a podiatric physician.
+The Gastrointestinal component introduces the podiatric medical student to the principles of history taking and physical examination of patients with gastrointestinal disorders with emphasis on podiatric manifestations related to the gastrointestinal system.
+The Nutritional component of the course reviews the macro and micronutrient features of the typical American diet and the relationship between these and the maintenance of health and the prevention/treatment of the diseases.

 SYST 2206.
 Clinical System II: Endo/Hematology.
 (3.5 Credit Hours)

-The Endocrine section of this Clinical System is designed to provide the student with an understanding of normal and abnormal function of the endocrine system.
+The Endocrine section of this course is designed to provide the student with an understanding of normal and abnormal function of the endocrine system, with emphasis on diabetes.
 This is important due to the clinical manifestations seen in the lower extremity, as well as complications that may arise in the surgical patient with an endocrine dysfunction.
-Additionally, as a major component of his/her professional practice, the podiatrist has the care of patients with diabetes-related complications.
-After completion of the Hematology section, the student will have learned the physician's approach to anemia, white blood cell disorders, and bleeding disorders.
-The student will understand the many factors that contribute to thrombosis.
-In addition, the student will have an understanding of the use of blood by products and the labs and tests associated with their use for patient care.
+The Hematology section introduces the student to the clinical symptoms and lab finding associated with common disorders of blood including, anemias, white blood cell disorders and bleeding pathologies.
+The course reviews podiatric considerations for patients diagnosed with hematological disorders.

 SYST 2241.
 Clinical System III: Neuro/Beh Med.
 (3 Credit Hours)